Open-Models-Startup/docs-vite/docs/codeflow/integrating-web-publisher.md

 <img lang="en" src="./assets/wp-whole.png" alt="Web Publisher" style="width: 600px"/>

-All you need to edit the docs in Web Publisher is a StackBlitz account.
+All you need to edit the docs in Web Publisher is a OpenModels account.

 ## Modifying multiple files

 Web Publisher allows you to edit a single page.

 However, some edits require modifying a few files.
 In this case, you can switch to the Codeflow IDE environment, which will run the whole repository.